Learning Navigation Behaviors End-to-End with AutoRL: DISCUSSION

 \section{DISCUSSION}

-Shaped-DDGP is not sample efficient, the 1000 agents were each trained by experience totaling at 12 days of simulation time, or 32 years of collective experience.
-However, it learns high-quality navigation behaviors that transfer well across environments and are easy to deploy on the robot.
-For navigation agents, the extra training cost can be justified to provide better quality policies.
+AutoRL is not sample efficient: it took 12 days to train 1000 agents.
+However, AutoRL learns high-quality navigation behaviors that transfer well across environments and are easy to deploy on-robot.
+For navigation agents, the extra training cost is justified by better quality policies.

-The end to end learning with Shaped-DDPG effectively creates a tightly-coupled vertical navigation stack, combining portions of the perception, planning and controls.
-The end to end POMDP set-up enables robustness to noise.
-The comparison with the two agents on the opposite side of the spectrum, traditional APF and hand-tuned DDPG agents, highlights the benefits of the end to end learning.
-Hand tuned DDPG agent, although produces sub-optimal trajectories, is still robust to noise.
-The traditional APF method is not designed for the tight integration between the controls and sensor, and is brittle in the presence of the noise.
+End-to-end learning with AutoRL effectively creates tightly-coupled perception, planning and controls.
+The end-to-end POMDP setup enables robustness to noise.
+The comparison with the agents on the opposite side of the spectrum, traditional and learned, highlights the benefits of end-to-end learning.
+The hand-tuned DDPG agent, although it produces suboptimal trajectories, is still robust to noise (\ref{fig:noise}).
+The traditional APF and DWA, not designed for tight integration between the controls and sensor, are brittle in the presence of noise.

-The robustness to noise has an additional perk of overcoming the guidance path imperfections.
-We have observed during the hand-tuned training that path following is very sensitive to the waypoint spacing and determining appropriate waypoint radius.
-It is only after including these parameters into the reward tuning that the path following agents learn high-quality behaviors.
-This is likely due to the tuning finds the optimal distance from a waypoint \wrt\ to robot's noise and abilities, essentially deciding to give a credit to reaching a waypoint for what is feasible on the robot.
+Robustness to noise has an additional perk of overcoming guidance path imperfections.
+We have observed during hand-tuned training that path following is very sensitive to appropriate waypoint spacing and waypoint radius.
+It is only after including these parameters in reward tuning that the path-following agents learn high-quality behaviors.
+This is likely because the tuning finds the optimal distance from a waypoint \wrt\ to robot's noise and abilities, essentially deciding to give a credit to reaching a waypoint for what is feasible on that particular robot.

-The P2P policy found by Shaped-DDPG is more robust to local minima than APF.
-It is likely due to the agent learned that following a wall usually leads to completing the goal.
-As demonstrated in the enclosed video, the agent is also willing to move away from the goal to avoid local minima.
-The failure point of P2P policy remains the inability to avoid large-scale local minima, such as moving between rooms, as these behaviors are not what it was not designed to do.
+The P2P policy found by AutoRL is more robust to local minima than APF and DWA, likely because the agent learned that following a wall usually leads to completing the goal.
+As demonstrated in the video, the agent is also willing to move away from the goal to avoid local minima.
+The failure point of P2P policy remains its inability to avoid large-scale local minima, such as moving from one room to another, which it was not designed to do.